HSF/hsf.github.io/organization/_posts/2023/2023-05-25-coordination.md

 Nice papers at CHEP showing good progress in using Julia and a lot of potential.
 We'd like to organise more activities here, so there is a [planning meeting next week](https://indico.cern.ch/event/1290359/), Tuesday 30 May, 16h CEST.
 Open to all!

-The paper on *Potential of the Julia programming language for high energy physics computing* is now bascially complete and ready for CSBS submission.
+The paper on *Potential of the Julia programming language for high energy physics computing* is now basically complete and ready for CSBS submission.
 The paper can be endorsed (there was a call on the `hsf-julia-for-hep-report@cern.ch` list), but the deadline is today.

 ### Compute Accelerator Forum